 Granite Region AACA member John Moir's fabulous collection of cars that cover the alphabet from A-Z was auctioned off at Hershey last weekend.
 There's an excellent article in the Hemming's blog describing some of the wonderful cars.
 It's nice to see these cars, but sort of sad to see the collection go.
 Good luck, John!

-Membership in the Granite Region of AACA has its pleasures and one annual pain--the 2014 dues were due on April 15th, a date selected to defer your ire toward the other payment due that day.
-Apparently 24 recent members are still inhibited from renewing; please reconsider.
+Membership in the Granite Region of AACA has its pleasures and one annual pain--the 2015 dues were due on January 1.

 The membership/dues renewal form is in the recent Granite Banner and is also available for download here (PDF or MSWord).
 However you get it, please complete it and return it to John Pernokas at P.O.
 Box 150, Wolfeboro, NH 03894 with your check payable to: Granite Region of AACA asap.